-We acknowledge and respect a person’s right to make choices that are best for them, particularly around end of life.
-However, no Rotorua Community Hospice staff will be involved in the administration or be present during the administration of euthanasia medications and these cannot be administered on any Rotorua Community Hospice premises.
+We acknowledge and respect a person’s right to make choices that are best for themselves, particularly around end of life.
+However, no Rotorua Community Hospice staff will be involved in the administration and will not be present during the administration of euthanasia medications.
+Euthanasia medications cannot and will not be administered on any Rotorua Community Hospice premises.

 Any requests for euthanasia made to Rotorua Community Hospice employees from patients of Rotorua Community Hospice will be managed according to the obligations under the Act and we will ensure there is clarity on our position with any patient upon their referral to hospice services.

 If you want further information about assisted dying, you can view the Community Information sheet on the Ministry’s website https://www.health.govt.nz/our-work/regulation-health-and-disability-system/end-life-choice-act.

 Our staff can be asked questions about assisted dying and they will provide answers that adhere to the guidelines of the End of Life Choice Act.
 The Act is clear that the person requesting assisted dying must be the one to raise it first.
 Our staff are not able to suggest assisted dying as an option or initiate discussion about assisted dying unless the person has done so first.